• Skip to primary navigation

 Business Expenses A

-• The acquisition cost of the item – This is the actual cost of the item bought from your supplier/other sellers.
+- The acquisition cost of the item – This is the actual cost of the item bought from your supplier/other sellers.

-• Additional cost incurred in acquiring the merchandise – Did you commute/drive to get to the store?
+- Additional cost incurred in acquiring the merchandise – Did you commute/drive to get to the store?
 How much did your transportation cost?

-• Cost of Prepping the Item – This may include, laundry, dry-cleaning, steaming/ironing of clothes, leather cleaners and conditioners, and packing them for storage.
+- Cost of Prepping the Item – This may include, laundry, dry-cleaning, steaming/ironing of clothes, leather cleaners, and conditioners, and packing them for storage.

-• Cost of Listing an Item Online – If there’s any.
+- Cost of Listing an Item Online – If there’s any.

-• Cost of Receiving a Payment – Depends on your payment method
+- Cost of Receiving a Payment – Depends on your payment method

 Business Expenses B

-• Labor Cost/s – Do you have any staff that you have to pay?
+- Labor Cost/s – Do you have any staff that you have to pay?

-• Tax (Will vary per country)
+- Tax (Will vary per country)

-If you can notice, I have divided the expenses into two parts.
+As you can see, I have divided the expenses into two parts.
 Business Expenses A are the things that I need to consider to understand how much I will need to break even for the cost of the item (plus prepping the item for posting online).
-Bear in mind that I did not include what I would be paying myself yet.

 This is just the very basic computation on how to break even from processing an item.
-Processing means the cost of getting an item from your supplier onto your online selling platform/s.

-Business Expenses B are the thing that I need to consider in the mid/long term.
-These are basically investments or additional costs in my business that I need to recover in a mid/long term timeline.
+These are basically investments or additional costs in my business that I need to recover in a mid/long-term timeline.

-These ‘investments’ were also not bought right away, but rather, they were bought gradually as the business grew.
 For example, you don’t need storage bins or cabinets if you just have an inventory of 50 shirts in your first three months.
-Your personal cabinet might be enough or probably, one storage bin will be enough for this size of inventory.

 Please bear in mind that the variables might vary depending on your choices, but this will give you some idea.
-Also bear in mind that this is just base on my experience and might differ from yours.

 Anyway, now that you have an idea of what your basic business expense looks like, you can now proceed in pricing your items.